1 / 6

 Annotated concert | Children from 11 with parents, teens a adults

-This special concert is part of the cycle Steps to the new world.
-In collaboration with the Lípa Musica Festival, there will be two concerts in the Dvořák Hall at Prague’s Rudolfinum, with Josef Špaček appearing as both a violinist and conductor together with the Czech Student Philharmonic.
+This special concert is part of the cycle Steps to the new world series and is organized in collaboration with the Lípa Musica Festival.
+Concertmaster of the Czech Philharmonic Josef Špaček will appear as both a violinist and conductor together with the Czech Student Philharmonic.

 Concert of the Joint Orchestra of Music School Pupils and the Czech Philharmonic Musicians